 - Expensive

-Black Diamond’s answer to the ultralight wave is impressive, to say the least, yet expensive, to say the worst.
-Let’s get down to brass tacks on the novel Betalight 45: if $450 for a sack with straps turns you away, it may be best to read on.
-Get into the nitty-gritty, though — and it just might be worth it.
+Black Diamond’s answer to the ultralight wave is the Betalight 45 Pack, and is impressive but has a few design elements to tweak.
+If $450 for a sack with straps turns you away, read on; get into the nitty-gritty, though, and it might be worth it.

-Black Diamond has been angling toward the mountain-running scene for a few years now, but this pack is its first effort at a backpacking pack that isn’t dialed in for the alpine.
-Perhaps the most important factor here, partially contributing to the high price tag, is Challenge Sailcloth’s Ultra 200 body fabric — the same material that makes the ULA Equipment Ultra Circuit so tough.
-BD certainly read the room by choosing this material, and the pack has proven tough.
+BD has angled toward mountain running for years, but this is its first backpacking pack not dialed for the alpine.
+A major factor in the high price is Challenge Sailcloth’s Ultra 200 body fabric, the same tough material used in the ULA Ultra Circuit.
+BD read the room by choosing this fabric, and the pack has proven durable.

-BD whittled the pack’s weight down to a respectable 31.4 ounces by employing this extremely durable fabric, which offers up a comfortable ride to boot.
-The running-vest–inspired shoulder harness is unusually wide, distributing weight well, but is sparsely padded.
-The hip belts are also quite thin (very reminiscent of Hyperlight Mountain Gear, also), meaning you’ll want to keep your load to a modest ultralight weight when using this pack.
+BD whittled the weight to 31.4 ounces using this durable fabric, offering a comfortable ride.
+The running-vest-inspired harness is unusually wide, distributing weight well, but is sparsely padded.
+The hip belts are also thin, meaning you’ll want to keep your load to a modest ultralight weight.

-We love the massive front shove-it pocket, but wish you didn’t have to unclip the top strap to access it.
+We love the massive front shove-it pocket, but wish you didn’t have to unclip the top strap for access.
 The large side pockets hold contents securely, but it’s difficult to remove bottles on the go.
-The hip belt pockets easily accommodate larger iPhones and plenty of snacks, but the zipper sits a bit low on the pouch, meaning contents spill out easier than other designs we’ve seen.
-We found this out the hard way.
+Hip belt pockets accommodate larger iPhones, but the low zippers mean contents spill more easily than other designs.

-These gripes aside, the level of durability you get at such a light weight with the Betalight 45 pack is honestly shocking.
-BD still has a bit of refining to do, in our opinion, but this has the potential to be one of the more hardworking ultralight packs out there.
+These gripes aside, the durability at such a light weight is shocking.
+BD still has refining to do, but this has the potential to be a hardworking ultralight pack.
+For more proven R&D, we suggest the Hyperlite Southwest or, for the same Ultra material, the ULA Ultra Circuit.

 Specifications